henrygoodman/2023/README.md

 - A slightly better solution is to compute the min of a subset of the ranges using smaller fixes sized arrays.
 This is still slow, but processable with smaller arrays as it all reduces down to the local min.
 - Used rayon to parallelize the computation of each seed range, however this is still bottlenecked by the memory constraint (as we are now just processing arr.len()/2 chunks of memory at once, which requires minimuzing the max size of each range).
 This approach took 6m 40s to compute and 10GB of RAM.
 - An optimal approach (not implemented) would involve some smart logic with the ranges, calculate overlaps, applying mapping rules to entire ranges etc.

+Day6:
+- Pretty straightforward, part1 uses a simple formula total distance = speed * (total time - speed).
+We can iterate over all possible speeds to get a count of all possible values
+- Part2 brute force from part1 would take way too long.
+Instead, I noticed that the above formula resolves to a quadratic, where everything between the zeroes count as a speed whereby the total distance exceeds the race distance.
+Using the quadratic formula we can compute the zeros, then calculate the range between the zeros to get the total number of ways.